-- Our policy is to move forward with outings in the case of a light rain, but to cancel in the case of a heavy rain.
-See the wind and rainfall guides on pg.
-19 for actual numbers.
-When making the decision on whether to cancel an outing, it's critical to use your best judgment and do thorough research using forecasts, wind, and rainfall guides, to make your decision. - Wait until the morning of the outing to make the call.
+- Our policy is to move forward with outings in the case of a light rain, but to cancel in the case of a heavy rain, high heat and heavy smoke.
+See the weather guides in this manual for actual numbers.
+When making the decision on whether to cancel an outing, it's critical to use your best judgment and do thorough research using forecasts, heat, wind, smoke and rainfall guides, to make your decision. - Wait until the morning of the outing to make the call.
 If leading the outing with partners or volunteers, make sure that you stay in touch with them.
-Be able to contact them on the morning of the outing. - Think about wind, as well as rain when pondering cancelling outings.
+Be able to contact them on the morning of the outing. - Think about the heat, wind, smoke as well as rain when pondering cancelling outings.
 For the safety of everyone, we do not lead groups into forests during high wind events. - Consider creeks and water crossings as potential danger spots during or after rain events. - Think about the nature of the outing and the nature of the group: - Can people leave the outing on their own when they want if they get a cold? - Can the theme of the outing successfully be achieved in the weather? - Are hiking conditions hazardous? - Are driving conditions hazardous? - Will there be children/families? - Will people be moving (helps to stay warm) or standing still?